 - Behavioral Level

 - Reflective Level

 Behavioural Design looks at the usability of the design, how well it will perform, the functionalities, ease of navigation and most importantly how it meets their needs and requirements.
-Behavioural design is best explained as “I can learn it, master it, it makes me look better, smarter etc.” Thanks to Apple’s almost fanatic pursuit for great product designs, any of the Apple products including the iPhones, iMacs and even the now obsolete iPods are great examples of behavioural design put to great use.
-Sony Playstation’s are other great examples of products built with a great behavioural design.
+Behavioral design is best explained as “I can learn it, master it, it makes me look better, smarter, etc.” Thanks to Apple’s almost fanatic pursuit for great product designs, any of the Apple products including the iPhones, iMacs and even the now obsolete iPods are great examples of behavioral design put to great use.
+Sony Playstation’s are other great examples of products built with a great behavioral design.

 Everything around us has been designed using one or all three levels of emotional design to ultimately elicit a reaction because of expectations of consumers from brands.
 When one or more of those expectations are met, we experience a positive emotion.
 Using this emotional design principle, Product companies craft designs to create a positive response.
 Similarly, when needed, designs are created to elicit a negative emotional response as well.
 Anti-smoking campaign designs are a great example of it.
 This is done to elicit a strong negative emotion in the minds of smokers and to dissuade them from smoking by reminding them of the harmful effects.
 Studies have shown that post the introduction of such campaigns, cigarettes sales have dropped and a higher number of people are quitting smoking.
 The impact has been so strong that in order to stay relevant or profitable, tobacco companies have since then branched into non-tobacco based products like E-cigarettes, vapes and other products that are still about smoking yet have no immediate or known side effects.

 How Your Business can do better by utilizing Design

 Let’s touch upon a few techniques that a business can leverage in order to bring Design intelligence in their products:

 - Developing Target Personas